Psychedelic/cap-js/README.md

 ### Kyasshu Layer

+TODO: Explain what Kyasshu is, and why Kyasshu Layer is useful

 ### `capRoot.get_all_user_transactions(userId, LastEvaluatedKey)`
 > Return all of the user transactions for `userId`, if `LastEvaluatedKey` is returned, you must provide it in subsequent calls to query the rest of the data.